akanainc/automation/com.akana.ps.automation/README.md

 Listeners can be created for both ND and clusters.
 By default, ND will automatically have a listener for the default interface and port that the container was built to listen on.
 For any more required listeners, ND listeners are populated with `nd.listener=` and cluster listeners are populated in `cluster.listener=`.
 Both of these fields are comma seperated fields.
-Within each of these fields they are seperated by a `:`, so to create a default http listener it would look like `default_http0:hostname:9905:http:idleTimeout:poolMax:poolMin:bind:alias:aliasPassword`.
+Within each of these fields they are separated by a `:`, so to create a default http listener it would look like `default_http0:hostname:9905:http:idleTimeout:poolMax:poolMin:bind:alias:aliasPassword`.
+The alias and alias password properties are only required if an https listener is being created.

 * Name: `default_http0`, defines the name of this listener.
 * Hostname: `hostname`, defines the hostname that is hosting the ND/cluster container.